 So my question, starting with Ms. Vallas-and maybe any of you can chime in too-these stories are about, as you said so well, Ms. Vallas, individual people with real names, real problems, and real concerns.
 Lincoln used to say, when his staff would say, you have to stay in the White House and win the war, you have to free the slaves, you have to preserve the Union, he would say, no, I have to get my public opinion back.
-He understood it is real people out there who are affected by real decisions there who are affected by real decisions.
+He understood it is real people out there who are affected by real decisions.
+Mike from Cincinnati, OH owned a small construction business.